5 Great Shiny Dashboards from Appsilon

 This is not an exhaustive list and there are many other beautiful and seemingly complex dashboards out there.
 Open source Shiny, having easy-to-use tools for full-stack development, fast prototyping, and a wealth of integrated packages for visualization, is a must-use for projects requiring R’s data-handling capabilities and user-friendly optimization.
 As the examples above show, shiny allows for unique storytelling experiences by creating interactive and visually appealing platforms to showcase your data.
 These dashboards are versatile, catering to a wide variety of problems and needs.
 If you’re interested in learning more, check out our shiny-related blogs; and if you’re looking to find out how to scale shiny in your project reach out to us [Appsilon].
 We’d love to hear from you.

 We Need Your Help!

 At Appsilon our Tech Team Members regularly contribute to open-source packages as part of our commitment to positively impacting the world through technology.
 If you’re a fan of our work, consider dropping a star on your favorite shiny packages on our Github.
 It helps let us know we’re on the right track.
 And if you have any comments or questions swing by our feedback threads like the ongoing discussion at our new shiny.fluent package, we love to hear from the community.

 Interested in working with leading experts in Shiny and contributing to groundbreaking projects in open source and #Data4Good?
 Consider joining our team.
 Appsilon is a remote-first company that strives for inclusivity in the workplace; our team members work remotely (now in 7+ countries).
 We never hire nor reject any applicant as a result of their gender.

 Appsilon is hiring for remote roles!
-See our Careers page for all open positions, including a React Developer and R Shiny Developers.
+See our Careers page for all open positions, including R Shiny Developers.
 Join Appsilon and work on groundbreaking projects with the world’s most influential Fortune 500 companies.